Every salesperson knows that the key to their success lies in the quality of leads they generate.

 Consider alternative metrics like the percentage of leads that ended up converting, and how much revenue each lead generated.

-Over time, you’ll be able to identify which strategies are working for you and which ones aren’t.
+Over time, you’ll be able to identify which strategies are working for you or your sales team and which ones aren’t.
 This knowledge can be used to refine your approach, eliminate waste, and maximize efficiency.

 Keep Things Updated